Types of Futures Contracts: Meaning, Categories & Examples

 - Normally commodity futures on agricultural products tend to be more politically sensitive than others.

-Pros and Cons of Futures Trading
+Advantages and Disadvantages of Futures Trading

 Here’s a table to show the pros and cons of Future Trading:

-Working with futures prices linked to the market's actual asset cost is one of the incomparable advantages of futures contracts for investors. | Futures contracts include a number of advantages, but they also carry a number of hazards.
+| Working with futures prices linked to the market's actual asset cost is one of the incomparable advantages of futures contracts for investors. | Futures contracts include a number of advantages, but they also carry a number of hazards.
 Therefore, if there is a price swing in the opposite direction, speculators may also lose their original margins. |

-These kinds of contracts are used by traders as hedging against future market price declines. | When entering a futures contract, investors may often miss out on favorable price benefits. |
+| These kinds of contracts are used by traders as hedging against future market price declines. | When entering a futures contract, investors may often miss out on favorable price benefits. |

-By using leveraged margin, investors can also considerably save themselves from making payments in advance. | Using margin involves potential damages for investors as well. |
+| By using a leveraged margin, investors can also considerably save themselves from making payments in advance. | Using margin involves potential damages for investors as well |

 Conclusion